ithill22/relational_rails/README.md

 As a visitor
 When I visit '/Conferences/:id'
-Then I see the Conference with that id including the Conference's attributes (region, power 5, name, national, champions)
+Then I see the Conference with that id including the Conference's attributes (region, power 5, name, national champions)

 [x] done